chef-training/webinars/README.md

 * Installation of Chef DK

 > This content walks outlines concepts within the slides but does not give the steps to complete the work.

+## Writing Elegant Tests

+### Abstract / Description

+You’ve probably found that the many tests you write for all your cookbooks require as much or more effort than maintaining the cookbooks themselves.
+You’ve also probably noticed that there’s quite a bit of boilerplate code required to verify all the recipes, resources, and helpers.
+The consequence is that much of your test code is duplicated from one cookbook to another.

+In this webinar, Franklin Webber, Training and Technical Content Lead at Chef, will show you techniques that bring elegance to a cookbook’s tests.
+You’ll learn how to eliminate redundancy, rebuild common patterns into helpers, and extract those helpers into a portable library.

+Join to learn how to:

+- Refactor tests for more elegant code
+- Craft reusable testing resources and helpers
+- Extract testing resources into a Ruby gem

+Who Should Attend:

+- Anyone who writes tests for cookbooks

+### Agenda

+* let
+* shared_examples
+* def method
+* shared_context
+* require
+* alias_example_group_to
+* creating a Ruby gem
+* questions
+* wrap up

+### Workstation Setup

+* Installation of Chef DK

+> This content walks outlines concepts within the slides but does not give the steps to complete the work.

+* Clone the following repository: https://github.com/chef-training/elegant_tests-repo.git